-The movement of a substance across the cell membrane is known as cell transports.
+The movement of a substance across the cell membrane is known as cell transport.
 The substance can move either in or out of the cells.
-Sometimes the solution moves to through the phospholipid bilayer or else, its substance is combined with protein to pass through the cell membrane.
-The transport across cell membrane is classified into three types.
-Types of transport across cell membrane are listed below.
+There are various molecules that pass through the plasma membrane or the cell membrane.
+The plasma membrane is highly selective in nature.

 Active Transport: Active transport requires energy in the form of ATP, solute from lower concentration to higher concentration transport through cell membrane.

 Passive Transport: Passive transport does not require any energy and it transmits solute from high concentration to lower concentration through the transport through cell membrane.

 Facilitators: The facilitators will allow the diffusion process to take place through the membrane made up of glycoprotein.

 The active transports are classified into four types based on their action mechanism.
 They are listed below.